 CIS RAM is a highly extensible and flexible method for assessing cybersecurity risk.
-CIS RAM for Implementation Group 2 (CIS RAM for IG2) is intended for enterprises using the IG1 and IG2 sets of CIS Safeguards.
-CIS RAM for IG2 uses CIS RAM Core's three principles and 10 practices, and supports the legal, regulatory, and information security standards that CIS RAM Core addresses.
+CIS RAM for Implementation Group 3 (CIS RAM for IG3) is intended for enterprises using the IG1, IG2, and IG3 sets of CIS Safeguards.
+CIS RAM for IG3 uses CIS RAM Core's three principles and 10 practices, and supports the legal, regulatory, and information security standards that CIS RAM Core addresses.

-CIS RAM for IG2 is written as a user manual for the Workbook, a set of Microsoft[®] Excel worksheets provided by CIS as templates for a risk assessment.
+CIS RAM for IG3 is written as a user manual for the Workbook, a set of Microsoft Excel worksheets provided by CIS as templates for a risk assessment.

 Risk assessments may be conducted in a variety of ways.
 They may focus initially on recommended CIS Controls to identify vulnerabilities within a given scope, they may focus on determining how well protected the enterprise's assets are by the CIS Controls, or they may focus first on known threats to see how they would play out in an environment.
 Risk assessments may also vary in methodology, using either quantitative analysis (purely numerical representations of risk) or qualitative analysis (ranked value statements).
-CIS RAM for IG2 focuses on a set of CIS Safeguards within the CIS Controls, and combines both qualitative analyses.
+CIS RAM for IG3 focuses on a set of CIS Safeguards that would defend against the five attack types highlighted in the CIS Community Defense Model (CDM) v2.0.